Skip to Main Content

 • Deal immediately and effectively with teasing, bullying and the use of negative words, etc.

-• Report and document all incidents and/or accident involving campers supported through HOC’s online form submission pages.
+• Report and document all incidents and/or accidents involving campers supported through a Daily Behaviour Log.

 ALL STAFF RESPONSIBILITIES

-• Participation in camp-wide special events (Evening Programs, All Camp Activities, Friday Finale) and weekly meetings are an expectation of all staff members.
+• Participation in camp-wide special events (All Camps, Friday Finale, Evening Programs) and weekly meetings is an expectation of all staff members.

 SUMMER BENEFITS AND TIME OFF